strimzi/strimzi-kafka-oauth/README.md

 The default value is '0', meaning 'no pause'.
 Provide the value greater than '0' to set the pause time between attempts in milliseconds:
 - `oauth.http.retry.pause.millis` (e.g.: "500" - if a retry is attempted, there will first be a half-a-second pause)

+When using `oauth.http.retries` and `oauth.http.retry.pause.millis` options also keep in mind that the worker thread can get blocked on unresponsive connection, and you will want to set `oauth.connect.timeout.seconds` and `oauth.read.timeout.seconds` to smaller values as well, as explained in [the chapter on timeouts](#configuring-the-network-timeouts-for-communication-with-authorization-server).

 ###### Custom claim checking

 You may want to place additional constraints on who can authenticate to your Kafka broker based on the content of JWT access token.